GeNeHetX/RNApipeline/README.md

 those tasks to TOD while compatible tasks may still use PAM. `-profile amd64` remains available when the entire run must stay on TOD.

-The build validates the images it executes on ARM64 and publishes the architecture-independent reference plus both Kallisto SIF variants.
-The upstream VEP image is AMD64-only, so an ARM reference build records its VEP runtime check as deferred to a TOD worker. `--force` replaces an existing reference only after the staged build succeeds.
+The build uses the configured Kallisto runtime for the worker architecture and requires all Ensembl inputs to use the same release. `--force` is only for an intentional replacement; a normal retry uses the same run name without it.
+The staging directory is owned by the stable `nf-run` name, so a different run cannot accidentally overwrite an active build.

 ## 3. Setting up  ##
 The pipeline can be executed on a local computer, on a Slurm cluster (like the IFB core) or on Google Cloud Life Science platform \